CoderDojo-Content/Intermediate-HTML-CSS/en/styling-by-class.md

     ```
         <img id="imgTito" class="solidRoundBorders" src="tito.png" alt="Tito the dog" width="100px">
     ```
-3. You decide the name for your CSS class can be called anything you like.
+9. Why not experiment with some more CSS classes to make each page on your website have a different theme?
+You can name a CSS class anything you like.
+It's common to give it a name that describes what it does or what it's for!